 Are normal diaper creams safe for cloth diapers?
+What are the best cloth diaper safe creams?

 Now that you’ve bitten the proverbial bullet on cloth diapers, you have to be careful with your investment.

+There are right and wrong diaper creams for cloth diapers.
 If you use the wrong type of diaper cream - it can ruin your diaper.

 Never fear - Nicki’s Diapers is here!